janderland/fql/docs/index.md

 })
 ```

-Queries with [variables](#variables-schemas) or the `...`
+Queries with [variables](#holes-schemas) in their key (and
-token in their key (and optionally in their value) result in
+optionally in their value) result in a range of key-values
-a range of key-values being read.
+being read.

 ```language-fql {.query}
 /people("coders",...)